prisma-archive/graphcool-templates/email-user-management/functions/email-user-creation/README.md

 mutation {
   # replace __EMAIL__ and __PASSWORD__!
   createEmailUser(email: "__EMAIL__", password: "__PASSWORD__") {
-    token
+    id
   }
 }
 ```

 You should see that a new user has been created.
-The returned token can be used to authenticate requests to your Graphcool API as that user.
+The returned id can be used to query your Graphcool API for that user.
 Note that running the mutation again with the same email will return an error stating that the email is already in use.